Genealogy-valued Feller diffusion: Proofs of Theorems , , , , , : Conditioned processes and Kolmogorov-Yaglom limits

 \begin{proof}[Proof of Theorem~\ref{T:KOLMOGOROVLIMIT}~(a)] It is well known that the $\R$-valued Feller diffusion conditioned to survive till time $T$ converges as $T \to \infty$ to the \emph{Feller diffusion} with \emph{immigration} at rate $b$ in $C_b([0,\infty),\R)$; see \cite{Lamb07}.
 Thus, the same holds for our total mass process $\bar \mfU^T$.
 Based on this we can show that the solution to the \emph{conditional} martingale problem converges to the one we obtained in Lemma~\ref{c.1310}.

 Below we first show \emph{tightness} of the laws of the process $\mfU^T$ on $[0,t]$ for $T \to \infty$ and then the \emph{convergence}.
+We use here the standard tightness criteria in $\mathcal C([0,t],\U)$.
 To this end, we separate masses and genealogies and show convergence of the branching rates on every time interval $[0,t]$.

 For the tightness of the laws of the process we first prove the \emph{compact containment property}.
 Consider a fixed time $t<T$ with diverging time horizon $T$.
 By well known results on the $\R_+$-valued Feller diffusion on bounded time intervals the \emph{total mass} is stochastically bounded and hence compactly contained.
 Note that \emph{distances} on $[0,t]$ are bounded independently of $T$ by $2t+r_0(\cdot,\cdot)$.
 For further information on the \emph{genealogy}, namely that it remains dust-free for fixed time $t$ as we take the limit $T\to \infty$ we use the \emph{conditional duality} in the case of $\mfU^T$ see Section~\ref{sss.dualu}.